SaxsCode/windows-sync/README.md

 # windows-sync

-A simple Lua plugin for Neovim to upload files to FTP servers, designed specifically for Windows environments.
+A simple Lua plugin for Neovim to upload files or directories to FTP servers, designed specifically for Windows environments.

 ---

 ## Features

-- **Upload the current file to a configured FTP server directly from Neovim using WinSCP.**
+- **Upload files / directories to a configured FTP server directly from Neovim using WinSCP.**
 - **Automatic remote directory creation**
 - **Fully automated FTP uploads with username and password authentication.**
 - **Easy per-project FTP configuration via a Lua config file.**